ClearBlade/AllenBradley-adapter/README.md

 5. A collection on the platform with the list of plc tags to be read that can be edited over time (the script uses the column "name" to reference the tags)

-6. A completed adapter_settings row in the adapter_config collection on the platform
+6. A completed adapter_settings row in the adapter_config collection on the platform named after the device

 # Script Requirements